 Some time in 1832 William had a huge fight with his brother John.
 In the time following the quarrel, William determined to escape the London social scene and the confines of family by travel and adventure.
 He was attracted by North America and the Far West.
 The promise of wild vistas, struggle and danger in the Western wilderness held an appeal to a basic part of his character.
 An added advantage of travel in the wilderness and frontier was that the costs would be far lower than in the European capitols, where he would have to maintain the standards of his class.

 His plans were hazy at best.
 He obtained letters of introduction to several senior Hudson's Bay Company men in Canada.
 His plans did include several months in New York City, New Orleans and thence to St. Louis.
 From there, somehow he would find a way to the mountains.
-He took with him a wardrobe of elegant clothing for socializing in New York and New Orleans, and two Manton hunting rifles, costly weapons, but amongst the finest firearms crafted at that time.
+He took with him a wardrobe of elegant clothing for socializing in New York and New Orleans, and two Manton hunting rifles, costly weapons, and amongst the finest firearms crafted at that time.

 Stewart had been in New York City only a few days when he met J. Watson Webb, a prominent individual in the community.
 Webb had ten years of army experience on the frontier, and was three years a newspaper editor.
 The two men formed a friendship that lasted for years.
 Through Webb, Stewart would receive additional letters of introduction to William Clark (Lewis and Clark) then Superintendent of Indian Affairs, William Ashley, originator of the mountain rendezvous, and William Sublette and Robert Campbell, outfitters and suppliers for the Rocky Mountain Fur Company.